Ur-Code-Buddy/Ur-Code-Buddy/README.md

 I'm currently a student at Sri Aurobindo Internation Center of education, where I am studying Maths Computer and Electronics.
 My technical interests include Robitics and Programming, and I love exploring new technologies and learning new things.

 When I'm not working on projects, you can find me on Instagram.
-I also love painting, and I'm always looking for new ways to expand my horizons.
+I also like working with microcontrollers, and I'm always looking for new ways to expand my horizons.
 My Skills

 Here are some of the skills I have developed over the years: